-This section provides an overview of the performance information contained in the Interim FY 2018 Performance results compared to the Annual Performance Plan for FY 2018, which was developed under MSPB's Strategic Plan for FY 2018-2022.
+This section provides an overview of the MSPB (the agency's mission, board organization, program offices and their functions and organization chart).
+This section also provides an overview of the performance information contained in the Interim FY 2019 Performance results compared to the Annual Performance Plan for FY 2019, which was developed under MSPB's Strategic Plan for FY 2019-2023.
 It also includes relevant performance information related to the MSPB's strategic and management objectives.